Wet brain is a form of alcohol-induced dementia caused by years of repeat and heavy drinking.

 Wet brain is a somewhat antiquated term for Wernicke-Korsakoff syndrome.
 Wernicke and Korsakoff are two distinct phases of the same illness.

-Korsakoff syndrome is the resulting psychosis that comes after untreated Wernicke encephalopathy.
-Symptoms include memory loss, trouble concentrating, and sometimes even personality changes.
-At this stage, brain damage may be permanent.
+Korsakoff syndrome is the resulting psychosis that comes after the initial brain damage is untreated.
+The symptoms include memory loss, trouble concentrating, and sometimes even personality changes.
+At this stage, brain damage is permanent.